-Yorkshire Water's borrowing costs are relatively high because of inflation swaps entered into at the time of the acquisition, many of which extend to the mid-2040s or beyond.
+Yorkshire Water's borrowing costs are relatively high because of inflation swaps entered into at the time of the acquisition in 2008, many of which extend to the mid-2040s or beyond.
 Under these swaps, Yorkshire Water receives an amount linked to SONIA and pays a fixed coupon, while accruing an amount linked to RPI that must be paid to the counterparty at fixed intervals or at maturity of the swap, depending on the instrument.

 As interest rates fell from 2008 to 2022, receipts under these swaps declined while payments remained constant.
 As a result, net financing costs rose and the discounted value of expected future cash flow became increasingly negative.
-As of March 2022 the MTM on these swaps had reached approximately £3.0 billion, 39% of RCV.
+As of March 2022 the MTM on these swaps had reached approximately ± 3.0 billion, 39% of RCV.
 This is important to the credit quality of the company's senior debt because, in a default scenario, if creditors demand payment acceleration, Yorkshire Water would be required to make a termination payment based on swap counterparties' assessment of their total losses, which is likely to be close to the MTM at that time.
-This payment would rank ahead of principal and interest on senior debt and would materially reduce senior debt recovery.4
+This payment would rank ahead of principal and interest on senior debt and would materially reduce senior debt recovery.5

-However, recent rises in market interest rates have reduced the MTM by around 40%, to £1.8 billion (around 24% of RCV) as of September 2022.
+However, the rise in market interest rates since March 2022 as well as the company terminating early a number of RPI-linked swaps with original maturity in 2026 and a notional amount of £177 million have reduced the MTM by around 40%, to £1.6 billion or around 18% of RCV as at 30 September 2023.
 Although it remains material, the reduction in the MTM is positive for senior creditors.